 Finally, power generation is one of the most technically challenging industries, which means that workers must have a strong understanding of engineering concepts and technology.

 With technology constantly evolving and new ways of generating electricity being developed, there’s never been a better time to get into this field.
-So whether you’re unsure if power generation is the right career for you or just want some more information to help make your decision, read on!
+So whether you’re unsure if power generation is the right career for you or just want some more information to help make your decision, apply this!